Separation of powers in administrative law in India

 Applicability of the Doctrine in current times

-In current times the Separation of Powers not only includes organs such as the Executive, the legislature and the judiciary but also institutions like the press and academic institutions.
-The organs of an open society which hold power have thus increased with the media playing a huge role.
-Thus, in a modern society, implementation of Separation of Powers doctrine in its absolute terms is an extremely difficult task.
-Since vesting any one organ with too much power may be very dangerous, a system of checks and balances has been developed over the years, which has even been consistent with many rulings of the Supreme Court as has been discussed previously.
-Hence though the doctrine of separation of powers is a theoretical concept and may be very difficult to follow completely a compromised version of it is used in our country.
+Currently, the separation of powers includes not only organs such as the executive, the legislature, and the judiciary but also institutions like the press and academic institutions.
+The organs of an open society that holds power have thus increased, with the media playing a huge role.
+Therefore, implementing the Separation of Powers doctrine in its absolute terms is extremely difficult in modern society.
+Since vesting any one organ with too much power may be very dangerous, a system of checks and balances has been developed over the years, which has even been consistent with many rulings of the Supreme Court, as has been discussed previously.
+Hence, though the doctrine of separation of powers is a theoretical concept and may take a lot of work to follow completely, a compromised version of it is used in our country.

 These guides are not legal advice, nor a substitute for a lawyer